Spare Parts Know How

 Thus the apparent cycle of usage at point C was not usage at all (although someone did remove the items from the storeroom) and the purchases made to replace these items were not actually necessary.
 (However, those doing the purchasing did not know this at the time, they were following their process.)

-The problem was that the maintenance people who removed the items did not use them and did not advise anyone of this.
-So, when they eventually had a cleanup and returned the items to the store the item became overstocked, compared to the theoretical maximum, by 21 items or 210%!
+So, when they eventually had a cleanup and returned the items to the store, the item became overstocked, compared to the theoretical maximum, by 21 items or 210%!

 This example shows that inventory management theory and the actual situation can be sufficiently different so as to make the application of simplistic solutions not only pointless, but also even dangerous to operational goals and company finances.
-A smart inventory solution is to ensure that the influence, impact, and complicating factors of all the elements of materials and inventory management are considered.

 Author: Phillip Slater